 Blockchain can also reduce information asymmetry and level the playing field between buyers and sellers by making it harder to hide property defects.
 The ability to create immutable digital identities for properties allows us to create not only a historical record of ownership but also a record of permits, liens, encumbrances, upgrades, repairs, maintenance, and operating costs that would be “like Carfax for a house” as Denver-based Realtor® Jason Shepherd put it.

 Here’s another exciting development: PayPal alum David Sacks thinks 2018 will be the year when people start turning properties into digital tokens and trading those tokens.
 He says one outcome will be greater liquidity.
 Tokenization of real estate could also lower the barriers to entry in property ownership and real estate investment.
-Existing methods of dividing property ownership among two or more individuals — through companies and real estate investment trusts (REITs) — make transfer of ownership difficult and introduce extra costs.
+Existing methods of dividing property ownership among two or more individuals — through companies and real estate investment trusts (REITs) — makes the transfer of ownership difficult and introduces extra costs.
 Buying and selling real estate tokens would be like buying and selling shares of REITs but without the pricey New York Stock Exchange filing fees.

 A complete overhaul of the real estate industry using blockchain will take years and will require governments and key industry players to get on board.
 But visionaries and innovators are taking steps in the right direction and showing how things could be so much better.